OpenDSA/OpenDSA/RST/en/Glossary.rst

       The :term:`heap` data structure is a complete binary tree with partial ordering constraints on the node values.

+   complete graph
+      A :term:`graph` where every :term:`vertex` connects to every other vertex.

    composite type
       A type whose members have subparts.
 For example, a typical database record.
 Another term for this is :term:`aggregate type`.